For These Women, The Equal Rights Amendment Has Been A Decades-Long Battle

 "It means that my country looks at females the same way it looks at males," Granski said.
 "It means that my granddaughters can pick up a copy of the United States Constitution and see that they are enshrined in it."

-Even after Virginia ratifies the Equal Rights Amendment, it would face an uncertain future.
+Even after Virginia ratified the Equal Rights Amendment, it would face an uncertain future.
 The U.S. Justice Department has issued an opinion saying that the deadline for the ERA to be added to the Constitution has expired.

 If that stands, it could mean another round of debates over the amendment in statehouses nationwide.